tariqahmed1912/internship-kloudle/docs/vm_setup.md

 sudo nano /etc/apt/sources.list
 ```

-Your server should now be able to interact with the ubuntu archive server for updates and other packages.
+Your VM should now be able to interact with the ubuntu archive server for updates and other packages.